xantari/PinCab.Configurator/readme.md

 1. Unable to figure out how to read/write/validate Pinball FX2 / FX3 screen settings for Cabinet mode (need to ensure cabinet mode enabled first (must get code from Zen Studios)).
 Settings data appears to be encrypted.
 Unsure how to read/write to it.

+# Notes
+1. Compilation is done using Any CPU, with the Prefer 32-bit flag as it links itself to the 32-bit version of VPinMame for DMD preview